 What are the MSP premiums?

-MSP charges monthly premiums based on your family situation.
+MSP charges monthly premiums based on the number of adults covered (there is no cost for eligible dependent children).
 When the provincial government increases its MSP premiums, UBC Benefits will notify all staff and faculty members enrolled in MSP through UBC of the change in rates.